 Today, Peter & Vickie Van Ness of gimmeLIVE continue to showcase national recording stars and award-winning Boston area talent at the Larcom Theatre.

-GIMMELIVE's award-winning 2015-2016 concert series at Beverly's fully-restored, historic Larcom Theatre features Rock n Roll icons and emerging talent you might want to keep your eye on -- Vickie & Peter have been known to spot stars in the making before.
+GIMMELIVE's award-winning 2015-2016 concert series at The Larcom Theatre features Rock n Roll icons and emerging talent you might want to keep your eye on -- Vickie & Peter have been known to spot stars in the making before.

-In January 2016, GIMMELIVE expands to Delray Beach, FL to help raise money for Old School Square beginning with a major concert featuring Micky Dolens of the Monkees, Felix Cavaliere of the Rascals, Mark Farner formerly of Grand Funk Railroad, Steve Augeri of Journey, John Cafferty & Michael "Tunes" Antunes of the Beaver Brown Band.
+In January 2016, GIMMELIVE expanded to Delray Beach, FL to help raise money for Old School Square beginning with a classic rock festival featuring Micky Dolenz of the Monkees, Felix Cavaliere of the Rascals, Mark Farner founder of Grand Funk Railroad, Steve Augeri of Journey, John Cafferty & Michael "Tunes" Antunes of the Beaver Brown Band.

 New shows in Florida and Massachusetts will be announced soon.
 Click here to join our mailing list and get special deals and prime seats before tickets go on sale to the public.